gbetorre/rischi/SECURITY.md

 We are adopting automated scanning tools (such as GitHub Dependabot and CodeQL) to continuously monitor any vulnerability in third-party libraries (supply chain security) in accordance with the requirements of the NIS2 Directive.

+## NIS 2 Regulation

+The project addresses three critical issues identified by the ACN’s audits:

+* **Article 21 (_Supply Chain Security_):** automatic dependency inventory.
+* **Vulnerability management:** Dependabot sends notifications (along with ready-to-apply patches) as soon as a vulnerability is discovered in a library.
+* **Traceability:** Every security update will be documented via a [Pull Request](https://github.com/gbetorre/rischi/pulls?q=is%3Apr+is%3Aclosed), facilitating compliance audits.

 ---

 ![it](https://img.shields.io/badge/lang-it-yellow.svg)